bmc/ud-st/README.md

 The resulting output text is suitable for pasting into non-HTML environments (e.g., Twitter, Facebook, a terminal emulator), as long as those environment support UTF-8.

+The text transformations are done entirely in-browser, via JavaScript.